Emmett-Kogan/TVMaestro/beta-test.md

 # Mobile Application

 ### Alpha Test Results
+Testing in the mobile application included being able to scan for nearby BLE devices, be able to select those devices, and then display a connection message about that device.
+The application was only able to display logged information into the Logcat portion of the android studio IDE console.
+Information stored was only the mac address.
+The scanning was technically sucessful as we could recognize that there were devices near, however unless you knew the mac address we could not identify the device, detect, or connect to it.
 ### Expected Behavior
 The mobile application is expected to be able to discover nearby bluetooth low energy devices, or more specifically, our microcontroller.
 It should then be able to show that the microcontroller is available to connect to.
 The device should then be able to be selected, and then a connection update message should be displayed to the user.
+It should be able to send some arbitrary information to the remote module.
+The features of enabling or disabling ad detection and selecting a priority channel should also be present and available to select different settings.

 ### Test Procedures
 1. To test the bluetooth module on the mobile application is working we must first navigate to the pairing screen and select the pair option, and confirm that the microcontroller is being shown as avialable for connection.
 In the event that the microcontroller is not available, it should not be shown as a connection option.
 2. To test pairing, we should select the microcontroller, and ensure that the appropriate pairing message is displayed.
 In the negative test case, an error message should be displayed.
-3. Ensure that connection is continued via the displayed connection status.
+3. To ensure that connection is continued via the displayed connection status.
 In the case that connection is broken, such as a power down or out of range situation, the status should update.
+We expect to only be sending some small arbitrary data, so a popup saying this would satisfy that.
+4. Testing the ad detection and priority channels will require navigating to the schedules page, selecting the priority channel button, selecting a priority channel from the popup menu, and then it being updated and displayed to the user.
+Ad detection is simply pressing the button to ensure it flips.
+These menus only change variables in code as of now, so ensuring those are being changed is how we can validate the functionality, aside from the UI changing.